JosephineJohnson/rdss-archivematica/aws/machine/README.md

 1. `NFS_INSTANCE_TYPE`: The EC2 instance type to use for the NFS server.
 Defaults to `t2.nano` so most deployments will want to change this.
 1. `NFS_STORAGE_SIZE`: The size of the EBS volume to provision for use by the NFS server for storage, in GB.
 Default is `10`, so most deployments will want to change this.
 1. `NFS_STORAGE_VOLUME_TYPE`: Volume type of the EBS volume for use by the NFS server for storage.
-Defaults to 'st1'.
+Defaults to `gp2`, so if you're using a size larger than 500GB then you should change this to `st1' or 'sc1'.

 ### Application Security Parameters